hawkinsw/CPPTimes/OOPIntro.md

 In this case, we have set the date to be February 29, 2021.
 Can you spot the problem?
 2021 is _not_ a leap year -- February of 2021 only had 28 days.
 In other words, the date held in `d` is invalid!

 Using an ADT was supposed to help us prevent this very situation!
+We were promised that ADTs' data abstraction would make it impossible to have these types of goofs.

-The reason we are still susceptible to bad users is that we have not defined the `Date` ADT in a way that limits access to its member variables from the outside world.
+The reason we are still susceptible to bad users who will set instances of the `Date` type with bogus values is that we have not defined the `Date` ADT in a way that limits access to its member variables from the outside world.
 Users of the ADT Date (as written above) may pull back the curtain and assign values to its member variables arbitrarily.
+In other words, they are allowed to break open the walls that we erected around the way that the internal data of the ADT is stored.
 Think about the worst-case scenario: an ADT designed to hold the current speed of a vehicle where the programmer using that struct incorrectly sets a very high number.

 Fundamentally, the problem is that an ADT written like the one above provides the power to build data abstractions but does not give programmers the power to perform _data hiding_.